Officer Pay Cards

 - With the Veteran or Next-of-Kin's authorization: The veteran (or next-of-kin if the veteran is deceased) must authorize the release of any information not available to the public under the Freedom of Information Act (FOIA).
 In some cases, the veteran may already possess military documents that contain the information you are seeking.
 The authorization must:

-- specify what additional information or copies that the NPRC may release to you; and
+- specify what additional information or copies the NPRC may release to you; and

-Please note: next-of-kin must also provide proof of death of the veteran, such as a copy of the death certificate, a letter from the funeral home or a published obituary.
+Please note: next-of-kin must also provide proof of the death of the veteran, such as a copy of the death certificate, a letter from the funeral home, or a published obituary.

 - Without the Veteran or Next-of-Kin's authorization: the NPRC can only release limited information to the general public.
 Click here for a list of information available under the provisions of the Freedom of Information Act.
 Greater access is granted for archival records.

 Federal law [5 USC 552a(b)] requires that all requests for records and information be submitted in writing.
 Each request must be signed (in cursive) and dated (within the last year).
-In order for us to locate military records, please submit as much of the following information, as is applicable to the type of record being requested: the veteran's complete name as used in service; service number; branch of service; date and place of birth; dates of service - or units or outfits; complete organizational designation (company/battery, battalion and regiment; squadron, group, wing, etc.); geographical location (camp, base and country).
+For us to locate military records, please submit as much of the following information, as applies to the type of record being requested: the veteran's complete name as used in service; service number; branch of service; date and place of birth; dates of service - or units or outfits; complete organizational designation (company/battery, battalion, and regiment; squadron, group, wing, etc.); geographical location (camp, base, and country).

 To obtain a copy of a record, a requestor may:

-- Mail a letter or Standard Form (SF) 180, Request Pertaining to Military Records to:
+- Mail a letter or Standard Form (SF) 180, Request About Military Records to: